alan-turing-institute/robots-in-disguise/README.md

 # Material for sessions

 ## 02/12/24
+### Can language models play the Wikipedia game?

+This project examines how Language Models can navigate Wikipedia.
+Which tests their ability to link semantically similar topics in a practical way.
+We have run experiments with a large variety of sentence embedding and large language models for comparison.
+We have also seen how the performance varies when transversing Wikipedia in other languages and when navigating between scientific papers, which allows an assessment of the breadth of the model's abilities.

+## 09/12/24
 ### Mechanistic Interpretability III
 - [Toy Models of Superposition](https://transformer-circuits.pub/2022/toy_model/)
 - [Towards Monosemanticity: Decomposing Language Models With Dictionary Learning](https://transformer-circuits.pub/2023/monosemantic-features/)